E-commerce isn't just the playground of big brands, huge retailers, and mega-websites like Amazon and Alibaba.

 The platform is sophisticated enough to target the exact demographic you want to sell to.

-That means, for a relatively low price, you can reach millions of people who might be interested in—if not actually searching for—your product.
+For a relatively low price you can reach millions of people who might be interested in—if not actually searching for—your product.

 Websites like eBay, Amazon, and Alibaba help customers find you if you put the right keywords into your product descriptions.